Last updated on August 8th, 2023 at 11:23 am

 Also, many individuals are more likely to seek the advice of a doctor over the winter months due to another illness such as a cold or the flu.
 Thus, the chances are higher that they will report any complaints associated with Sleep Apnoea during the same visit to save time.

-Finally, anyone who is already feeling “under the weather” will naturally feel the effects of the sleep disorder to a greater degree.
+Finally, anyone already feeling “under the weather” will naturally feel the effects of the sleep disorder to a greater degree.

 What Can You Do to Lessen the Impact of Seasonal Sleep Apnoea?